 What is the main objective of Mayfair Park and Tower Race?

-The Mayfair Park and Tower Race is a fun challenge but the ambition behind the event is a serious one.
+is a fun challenge but the ambition behind the event is a serious one.
 The aim of the race is to raise funds for Galvin’s Chance, a charitable apprenticeship programme reaching out to disadvantaged young people in London.
 Working with Hilton in the Community Foundation and the Springboard charity Galvin’s Chance offers 18-24 year olds who have had a particularly difficult start to life or who have lost their way a second opportunity.
 The programme offers training, qualifications and work experience at some of the top restaurants and hotels in the capital and grants the participants, including ex offenders, a unique chance to discover and to deliver the very best of themselves.

 What inspired you to get involved?

 Having worked in the hospitality industry for more than 30 years I know that with hard work and 100% dedication it’s a field that can give a wealth of opportunities.
 I myself started out many years ago as a young East Londoner without great prospects but found that working in restaurants was a fantastic way of realising my ambitions.